ligadata-mkhalawi/Kamanja/trunk/docs/source/scala/models-compile.rst

 While all the messages and models have been written to execute good logic, Kamanja doesn’t know how to associate any of the messages with any of the models.
-In order to do that, create some model compilation configuration files.
+In order to do that, create some model compilation configuration files (:ref:`modelcfg-config-ref`).

 Here are the contents of DAGAdditionModelCfg.json: